rage/programming-23/data/part-12/4-regular-expressions.md

 ## Most successful players

-These two functionalities will grant you the third exercise point:
+These two functionalities will grant you a third exercise point:

 - list of `n` players who've scored the most points
-  - if two players have the same score, whichever has scored the higher number of goals comes first
+  - if two players have the same score, whoever has scored the higher number of goals comes first
 - list of `n` players who've scored the most goals
-  - if two players have the same number of goals, whichever has played the lower number of games comes first
+  - if two players have the same number of goals, whoever has played the lower number of games comes first

 Your application should now work as follows: